Automatic Dataset Construction (ADC): Sample Collection, Data Curation, and Beyond: Automatic-Dataset-Construction (ADC)

-\paragraph{Step 2: Automated querying and downloading} For image data collection, ADC utilizes APIs provided by Google Images or Bing Images for automated querying.
-Each category and attribute identified in the first step can be used to formulate search queries.
+\textbf{Step 2: Automated Labeling} For image data collection and labeling, ADC utilizes APIs provided by Google or Bing for automated querying, guaranteeing real samples are collected from the web.
+Each category and attribute identified in the first step can be used to formulate search queries, which is the sample label also.

-\paragraph{Step 3: Data curation and cleaning} Implement or use existing data curation software capable of identifying and filtering out irrelevant images, such as Docta \cite{docta}, CleanLab \cite{cleanlab}, and Snorkel \cite{snorkel}, etc. For example, these tools can identify when an item is mislabeled regarding its type, material, or color.
-Finally, ADC aggregates the suggested labels recommended by the dataset curation software and removes potentially mislabeled or uncertain samples.
-For illustration, we adopt a data-centric label curation software (Docta) in Algorithm \ref{alg:docta}.